jorian/barterdexdocs/docs/source/guides.rst

 It should result in this:

 .. image:: _static/images/setpassphrase-after-beautify.png
    :align: center

 Looks better, right?
 This process of copying a curl command from the ``dexscripts`` folder, creating a new request and pasting the curl command in Insomnia is what you probably need to do for most of the commands, like ``orderbook``, ``buy`` and ``balances``.
+Actually, all calls as defined in the :ref:`API docs` can be copied into Insomnia.

 Now enter your passphrase in the area where the passphrase still is empty, between the 2 quotes.
-Start a marketmaker instance by running ``client`` from the dexscripts folder and let it boot.
-When it's done booting, click the Send button in Insomnia for the setpassphrase script.
+Start a marketmaker instance by running ``./client`` from the `dexscripts` folder and let it boot.
+When it's done booting, click the Send button in Insomnia for the setpassphrase request.

-(if the output on the right side complains that the userpass has not been set, make sure to set the userpass value with ``ef7ca9d596f4d0b504011989c9261330d3ab6c0aa092e779ce6479f8c23cd413``).
+(if the output on the right side of Insomnia complains that the userpass has not been set, make sure to set the userpass value in the JSON data with ``ef7ca9d596f4d0b504011989c9261330d3ab6c0aa092e779ce6479f8c23cd413``).

 This is what you should see in the output part of the screen, when you clicked Send:

 .. image:: _static/images/setpassphrase-after-send.png
    :align: center

-Orderbook
+Fetch the orderbook
-^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 The next thing you probably want to see, is an orderbook for some pair, like KMD/BTC.
 Go to the ``dexscripts`` folder again, copy the complete curl command for ``orderbook`` and paste it in a new request.
 I called this new request ``orderbook KMD/BTC`` and the end result should look like this:

 .. image:: _static/images/orderbook-initial.png
    :align: center